0xjac/master-thesis/chapters/04_token_standards.md

 In practice this result in ERC20 compliant tokens which do not implement the `decimals` function.
 While this may be reasonable, there is no default value defined in the standard in this scenario.
 This is a serious issue because if the token contract holds a balance of 2,000,000,000,000,000,000 tokens, the actual balance displayed to the user may range anywhere from 2,000,000,000,000,000,000 all the way down to 2.
 Common values returned by `decimals` are 18 (equivalent to ether), 8 which is the value used in Bitcoin or 0 for indivisible tokens.
 Obviously this is problematic, especially when the token holds a value.
 There is no constraint in the ERC20 standard to enforce a constant `decimals` value.
 Thankfully, there is---to our knowledge---no token having a variable `decimals`.

-Vitalik Buterin tried to solve this impression \citep{eip724} but the issue is still ongoing today.
+Vitalik Buterin tried to solve this imprecision \citep{eip724} but the issue is still ongoing today.

 ### A Retroactive Standard